Before summer is over and clothes-line drying weather comes to an end, I have to share one of my favorite laundry recipes!

 - If you can, hang your clothes to dry in the sun!

-- I've been able to use this in my light colored loads and haven't had any problems, however, if you want to use it in your colored loads, PLEASE test it on an old shirt first...
-I don't want to be responsible for wrecked laundry!
+- I've been able to use this in my light colored loads and haven't had any problems, however, if you want to use it in your colored loads, PLEASE test it on an old shirt first.

-I’d love to know how you whiten and brighten your whites?
+I’d love to know:how do you whiten and brighten your whites?